DevBhavii/billingSoftware/README.md

 # billingSoftware
 In this repository I implemented the billing Software using python.
-This is my first repository Author - Bhavesh tawade
+This is my first repository.
+Author - Bhavesh tawade